TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-extension-mode.md

 # We ran diagnostics on your resource and found a recommendation
 <!--issueDescription-->
-SqlIaaS Extension installed as LightWeight extension.
+SQL IaaS Agent Extension is registered in Lightweight mode which enables limited functionality.
+Consider upgrading to Full mode to enable additional functionality.
 <!--/issueDescription-->

 ## **Recommended Steps**

-We recommend registering a SQL Server virtual machine in full mode, following [these instructions](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-vm-resource-provider-register?tabs=azure-cli%2Cbash#full-management-mode).
+Learn more about the SQL IaaS Agent Extension management modes [here](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-server-iaas-agent-extension-automate-management?tabs=azure-powershell#management-modes).
+We recommend registering a SQL Server virtual machine in Full mode if possible.
+Follow these instructions to upgrade to Full mode, keeping in mind that moving from Lightweight to Full mode will trigger a restart of the SQL Server service..

-**Note:** Registering in full mode could possibly restart the SQL Server service.
+**Note:** Registering in full mode will restart the SQL Server service.
 Please proceed with caution.